Wall-Brew-Co/common-beer-format/README.md

 ## Domain Experience

-This documentation and library assumes a moderately advanced level of familiarity with homebrewing, specifically the brewing of beer.
+This documentation and library assumes a moderately advanced level of familiarity with homebrewing- specifically the brewing of beer.
 If you are unfamiliar with the brewing process, we highly recommend setting this documentation aside and gathering the essential experience and knowledge first.
 The following resources are great places to begin: